Productivity is a critical issue in organisations today.

 UKAS accredited Certification Bodies are subjected to quality standards themselves and UKAS acts as Ombudsmen, which gives you assurance that any issues will be resolved appropriately.

 Typically, direct audit costs are charged on a day-rate basis and the number of days will vary according to the size of the business.
-Companies up to 50 people can expect initial certification costs of approximately £5k, and ongoing costs of £2k per annum.
-Spedan Ltd are Associate Consultants to the major ISO Certification Bodies and can help clarify your costs before you commit to one supplier.
+Companies up to 50 people can expect initial certification costs of approximately £5k, and ongoing costs of up to 2-3k per annum.